Conveyor Belt Sushi Guide

 These porcelain plates are in the shape of onigiri rice balls.
 If you decide to make homemade sushi, these are the perfect serving plates.
 Plus, they have a little spot to add soy sauce.

 Hungry from all this sushi talk?
 Us too!
-You can grab delicious Japanese snacks and Japanese candy from Bokksu Market.
+You can grab delicious Japanese snacks and Japanese candy from Bokksu Boutique.
 There are multiple Japanese snack box and Japanese candy box options if you’d like to stock up on tasty treats.
 Or, try a Japanese snack subscription box filled with savory snacks and Japanese sweets.
-Bokksu Market has it all!
+Bokksu Boutique has it all!